BoJack Horseman (character): Seasons 3–5

-In Season 5, while working on Philbert, BoJack begins dating co-star Gina Cazador.
-During the show's production, he suffers an on-set accident and develops an addiction to prescription painkillers.
-The first season of Philbert becomes a huge success, and production of season 2 begins almost immediately; during this time, however, BoJack's drug problem worsens until one day on set, while heavily under the influence of painkillers (and likely Philbert-based schizophrenia), he chokes Gina and forgets shortly after.
-Despite Gina not pressing charges and still working with him, she cuts off personal ties with BoJack before their cover-up interview with Biscuits Braxby.
+In Season 5, while working on Philbert, BoJack has an existential crisis about how Philbert intersects with many aspects of his personal life and begins dating co-star Gina Cazador.
+During the show's production, he suffers an on-set accident and develops an addiction to prescription painkillers he was prescribed to manage his physical pain from his injuries.

+The first season of Philbert becomes a huge success, and production of season 2 begins almost immediately; during this time, however, BoJack's drug problem worsens until one day on set, while heavily under the influence of painkillers (and likely Philbert-based schizophrenia), he chokes Gina and forgets shortly after (Princess Carolyn shows BoJack a video that was taken of him choking Gina on set for him to understand the gravity of what he did to her while he was high during them both being on set with each other).

+Out of contrition, BoJack wants to tell the truth in a cover-up interview alongside Gina hosted by Biscuits Braxby.
+Gina doesn't want him to because she doesn't want to be known as the "girl who was choked by BoJack" for the rest of her career.
+Despite Gina not pressing criminal charges on BoJack, remaining silent on him strangling her, and still willing to work with him, she cuts off personal ties with him before their interview with Biscuits.
 Season 5 ends with Philbert getting cancelled due to Todd's robot CEO facing sexual allegations, and BoJack checking himself into rehab with Diane's transport and urging.